Never Enders

-Never Enders is the tenth studio album by American country music band Lonestar, produced single-handedly by band member Dean Sams.
+Never Enders is the twelfth studio album by American country music band Lonestar, produced single-handedly by band member Dean Sams.
 It was released on April 29, 2016 via Shanachie Records.
 The album's lead single and title track was delivered to country radio on March 17, 2016.
 This is the final Lonestar album to feature lead singer Richie McDonald before he departed the band a second time in March 2021.